bhch/tornadmin/README.md

 ## Introduction

 Tornadmin is an admin site generation framework for Tornado web server.
-It is inspired a little by Django-Admin and a lot by Flask-Admin.
+It is inspired by Django-Admin and Flask-Admin.

 ## Supported database ORMs